AlexW00/puppetmaster/README.md

 ## Usage

-To build your own puppets, you can use the [puppetmaster compiler](compiler/README.md) to build and publish your own puppets.
+To build & publish your own puppets, you can use the [puppetmaster compiler](compiler/README.md).

-To deploy the puppetmaster system to a k8s cluster, you can use the [puppetmaster helm chart](helm/README.md) and configure it to your needs (e.g. by using your own puppet images and configuring friendships and service discovery).
+To deploy the Puppetmaster framework to a k8s cluster, you can use the [puppetmaster helm chart](helm/README.md) and configure it to your needs (e.g. by using your own puppet images and configuring friendships and service discovery).